-Tesla is a company that evokes several emotions, depending on who you are.
+Tesla is a company that evokes emotion in some.
 If you are a short term investor, that emotion is often confusion and bewilderment.
 The company has made long-term investments while shrugging off short term profits.
 As a result, Tesla has posted huge losses.
 Still, its largest shareholder, Elon Musk, continues to invest millions of dollars into the company personally.

 Tesla’s mission is to accelerate the world’s transition to sustainable energy.
-That is not the sort of mission that is accomplished in a quarter.
+Typically a mission isn’t something that can be accomplished quickly.
 The company has made significant investments that will take years to pay off.

 Many people and investors question the strategy.
 They throw around questions like “Will Tesla ever be able to monetize its investments?”
 However, no matter the noise, the company keeps moving along.